MangoFalls/ARTICLES/004(Eng)_OptimizingTemplates.md

 }

 //-----------------------------
-// Other files are the same as in Approach 1
+// Other files are identical to Approach 1
 //-----------------------------

 ```